-Heat the oil in a large heavy-based saucepan or casserole over medium heat.
+Heat the oil in a large heavy-bottomed saucepan or casserole over medium heat.
 Add the onion, garlic, cumin, chilli, paprika and oregano and cook for a couple of minutes, stirring occasionally, until the spices smell fragrant and the onions are soft but not browned.
 Add the peppers, carrot, corn and celery, and cook for another couple of minutes.
 Add the walnuts, beans, tomatoes, water and salt, bring to the boil, then reduce the heat and simmer for 20 minutes.
 Now add the chocolate, stir in carefully and cook for another couple of minutes.
 Taste and season with sea salt and freshly ground pepper.
 Serve in bowls, garnished with a dollop of yoghurt and chopped coriander with toasted corn tortillas on the side.
 Store any leftovers in the fridge for 3–5 days.

 Recipe taken from Green Kitchen Travels by David Frenkiel and Luise Vindahl Andersen

 David Frenkiel, Luise Vindahl and their daughter Elsa are a family who love to travel.
 Hungry to see and taste more of the world, they had embarked on an ambitious round-the-world trip by the time Elsa was just seven months old.
 They slept on a friend’s couch in Brooklyn, hunted for a vegetarian restaurant in Beijing, and were mesmerised by the street food in Vietnam.
-By the time they returned home, Elsa had learned to walk, and they were keen to keep their adventures alive in their Stockholm kitchen.
+By the time they returned home, Elsa had learnt to walk, and they were keen to keep their adventures alive in their Stockholm kitchen.
 In Green Kitchen Travels, David and Luise share their favourite recipes and anecdotes inspired by years of travelling, both near and far.
 Start the day with a fresh Mexican breakfast salad or an indulgent rye and chocolate croissant.
-Feast on moreish mushroom and tofu dumplings, a comforting vegan sweet potato and aubergine moussaka, and a nutty, crisp no-noodle pad Thai.
+Feast on moreish mushroom and tofu dumplings, a comforting vegan sweet potato and aubergine moussaka, and a nutty, crisp no-noodle pad thai.
 From the wild berry tart to no-flour chocolate cake, the desserts do not disappoint, and are in keeping with David and Luise’s food philosophy: healthy and natural with bold flavours.
 Featuring over 90 recipes all beautifully styled, and stunning travel photography throughout, as well as personal anecdotes and snapshots from the authors’ holidays, Green Kitchen Travels shares modern and inspiring vegetarian, vegan and gluten-free recipes.

 You can buy Green Kitchen Travels at cooked.com.